jmschmitke/A11y-Best-Practices-Mobile-Navigation/patterns/01_search_en.md

     var body: some View {
         VStack {
-            // ERROR 1: No semantic grouping.
+            // BARRIER: No semantic grouping.
 VoiceOver reads the magnifying glass, text field,
             // and clear button as completely separate, disconnected elements.
             HStack {
                 Image(systemName: "magnifyingglass")
                     .foregroundColor(.gray)

-                // ERROR 2: No explicit accessibility label.
+                // BARRIER: No explicit accessibility label.
-                // ERROR 3: Wrong keyboard type.
+                // BARRIER: Wrong keyboard type.
 "Return" is shown by default instead of "Search".
                 TextField("Search", text: $searchText)
                     .textFieldStyle(PlainTextFieldStyle())

                 if !searchText.isEmpty {
-                    // ERROR 4: Touch target is much too small (approx. 15x15pt instead of the required 44x44pt).
+                    // BARRIER: Touch target is much too small (approx. 15x15pt instead of the required 44x44pt).
-                    // ERROR 5: onTapGesture instead of Button.
+                    // BARRIER: onTapGesture instead of Button.
 VoiceOver does not recognize it as a clickable control.
                     Image(systemName: "xmark.circle.fill")
                         .resizable()
                         .frame(width: 15, height: 15)